AntonioTorres23/OpenGL_Notes/PBR Theory.md

 `float cosTheta = dot(lightDir, N);`

 The radiance equation is quite useful as it contains most physical quantities we're interested in.
 If we consider the solid angle $\Large{\omega}$ and the area $A$ to be infinitely small, we can use radiance to measure the flux of a single ray of light hitting a single point in space.
+This relation allow us to calculate the radiance of a single